The ultimate guide to enjoying wet, winter and night riding in the PNW

 A next-level trick for keeping hands warm is to ditch the aluminum levers and switch to carbon fiber or plastic.
 More on that below.

-For merely cool rides, I just put an extra layer of thin merino, stash my windbreaker vest in my hip pack and hit the trails.
+For merely cool rides, I just put an extra thin layer, stash my windbreaker vest in my hip pack and hit the trails.
 When the weather gets colder, wetter and more variable is when a bit of planning pays off.

 Merino Wool is the Answer

 Merino wool is amazingly soft and luxurious.
-Unlike polyester, it insulates perfectly when wet and never feels clammy.
+Unlike polyester, it insulates when wet and never feels clammy.
 It also never stinks.
 If you haven't tried it, you should, it's like magic.
+It's downside is it doesn't dry as fast as polyester if you're a heavy sweat machine, but there's a solution to that problem.

-I always wear thin merino as my next to skin layer year-round.
+Unless I'm really sweating it out in damp conditions I'll use merino as my next to skin layer year-round.
 Thin layers dry faster, and are easier to modulate as you layer up or strip down when warm.
-Polyester works great as your outer layer.
-It dries fast and is more durable in crashes, but I stick with merino for all my riding shirts so I can comfortably drop down to a single layer mid-ride.

-The only downside to merino is that it's less abrasion resistant.
+The other downside to merino is that it's less abrasion resistant.
 Buy merino that has a nylon core for strength.
 This material is usually 11% nylon and 89% merino, and lasts three times as long as 100% merino for me (I'm hard on gear).
+A poly jersey as a cheaper, durable top layer is also good when you plan to be crashing a lot.

 Cheaper, dries fast, durable